-The goal of the Hillyard Technical Center Practical Nursing Program is to maintain a supportive learning enviroment which promotes students' critical thinking, professional accountability, and ethical decision making.
-The program provides students with the knowledge, entry-level skills, and technical training necessary to obtain or maintain employment, contribute to the community health needs, and/or continue in their pursuit of higher education.Program Decription
+The goal of the Hillyard Technical Center Practical Nursing Program is to maintain a supportive learning environment which promotes students’ critical thinking, professional accountability, and ethical decision making.
+The program provides students with the knowledge, entry-level skills, and technical training necessary for the promotion of health and in the care of persons who are ill, injured, or experiencing alterations in normal health processes, and/or continue in their pursuit of higher education.Program Decription

 The Practical Nursing Program integrates content and concepts in biological, physical, social and behavioral sciences.
 Nursing science is based upon the nursing process and integrates theory and clinical instruction to encompass the promotion, maintenance and restoration of physical and mental health and the prevention of illness throughout the life cycle.
 Supervised clinical instruction is provided at various health care settings.

 The program is conditionally approved by the Missouri State Board of Nursing, the State Department of Education, and sponsored by the School District of St. Joseph.

 The students completing the program will receive a certificate of completion.
 Graduates are elibigle to apply to the State Board of Nursing to take the national licensing examination.
 Only the State Board of Nursing can grant permission to take the examination.
 Passage of the licensure examination qualifies the individual as a Licensed Practical Nurse.
 Licensing does not guarantee employment as a Licensed Practical Nurse.